wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-Forms for professionals.
-The only form builder for WordPress that is capable of creating simple forms but also dealing with large and complex form applications.
-You can either use it the regular way, without any coding and create standard forms rapidly or if you need to create more, extend with bits of js or php, without the need to hack the plugin.

-Drag and drop is good, quick form creation is better.
+BreezingForms is a quick form creation with professional features for WordPress.
 [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) provides a clever interface to add and manage form elements quickly -- while quick means easy.

 The admin ui helps you to keep track of your form structure.
 No matter if simple or complicated forms, you never get lost in scrolling to find your fields.